browne878/pp5-game-keys/README.md

 I created a test to check if the page was loading correctly.
 I did this by creating a test class and then creating a test function.
 This function checks both the response code and the template used.
 I then ran the test and it passed.

+You can see the results of these tests [here](/readme/images/code_validation/automated_tests/automated-test-result.png)

 ### **Manual Testing**